 The current state of the MJO as determined by an index based on Empirical Orthogonal Function (EOF) analysis using combined fields of near-equatorially-averaged 850-hPa and 200-hPa zonal wind and outgoing longwave radiation (OLR) (Wheeler and Hendon, 2004).
 The axes represent the time series of the two leading modes of variability and are used to measure the amplitude while the triangular areas indicate the phase or location of the enhanced phase of the MJO.
 The farther away from the center of the circle the stronger the MJO.
 Different color lines indicate different months.
-The MJO strengthened in mid July but rapidly weakened in late July.
-Currently, the MJO is incoherent.
+The MJO rapidly weakened in late July (green line).
+Currently, the MJO remains incoherent.